brunohermes/gDork/readme.md

+# :desktop_computer: gDork - Google Dorks Automation.

+## What is gDork?
-# :desktop_computer: gDork is a python script that automates Google Dorks (Also known as Google Hacking).
+gDork is a python script that automates Google Dorks (Also known as Google Hacking).

+## Usage

 To use this tool, you will need both Selenium and "chromedrivers", since it uses Google Chrome to make the dork search.